oriPeisah-123IE/NBA--3PT-Revolution/README.md

 **The Insight**s:
 The Volume Paradox: While the volume of shots increased, the correlation between how many shots you take and winning has actually flattened in the modern era.

-**Baseline Requirement**: Shooting 3s is no longer a "secret weapon" that guarantees a win; it has become a "barrier to entry."
+**Baseline Requirement**: Shooting 3s is no longer a "secret weapon" that guarantees a win, it has become a "barrier to entry."
 If you don't shoot high volume, you cannot compete, but shooting high volume alone doesn't ensure success.

 ## Data Processing & Elite Team Selection
 To understand the pinnacle of the "Three-Point Revolution," I didn't just look at who shot the most.
 I performed a targeted data cleaning and filtering process to identify the 5 most efficient winning teams in modern history.